 She served on the management committee of International PEN, Sydney Centre for six years, and as a member of that committee in 2004 shared the Human Rights and Equal Opportunity Community Award from HREOC for PEN's 'effective campaign of raising asylum seeker issues within the Australian conscience and...bring(ing) national and international pressure to bear in seeking the release of asylum seekers in (Australian) detention (centres)'.
 In 2009 she received the Sydney PEN Award.

-Denise has two published non fiction books, The Politics of Power: Freeport in Suharto's Indonesia (University of Hawaii Press 2002) and Bearing Witness: The Lives of War Correspondents and Photojournalists (Random House 2004) and the novel, What Remains (Allen & Unwin 2012).
+Denise has two published non fiction books, The Politics of Power: Freeport in Suharto's Indonesia (University of Hawaii Press 2002) and Bearing Witness: The Lives of War Correspondents and Photojournalists (Random House 2004).
+Her first novel, What Remains (Allen & Unwin 2012), was shortlisted for the Asher Award and the Fellowship of Australian Writers National Literary Awards - Christina Stead Award.
+Her second novel, The Night Letters, is a bittersweet love letter set in Afghanistan (Ventura Press 2020).
 She is also a contributor to the anthology Fear Factor: Terror Incognito (Pan Macmillan and Picador 2010) and A Country Too Far (Penguin 2013).
-She is the ghost-writer of two non fiction books.
+She has ghost-written two non fiction books.

-Denise writes articles (political, book reviews, travel) for newspapers, journals, serials and on line web sites.
+Denise has written articles (political, book reviews, travel) for newspapers, journals, serials and on line web sites.
 She has given conference papers around the world, chaired and been a participant on various panels, has facilitated writing workshops and is a guest speaker in her capacity as an author and academic.
-For the last five years she has mentored women writers in Afghanistan in both fiction and non fiction.

 For three years she mentored women writers in Afghanistan in both fiction and non fiction through the Afghan Women Writing Project (AWWP).
 Because of the need to protect these women’s identity Denise has never known their real names but would warmly welcome contact through this web site.